gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-client-home.md

 ---

-Everything you need to know about the legendary Git client with an intuitive Git GUI & powerful CLI.
+Everything you need to know about GitKraken Desktop with an intuitive Git GUI & powerful CLI.

 Check out the introduction video and links below to get started with GitKraken Desktop.
 Use the left navigation to explore further.